egi-qc/umd-verification/docs/args.rst

                     :4: UMD-4 release.

+                - Default value: No default value, this parameter **is required** to be provided at runtime if ``cmd_release`` is not used.

+:cmd_release: CMD release to be triggered.

+                - Available options:
+                    :0: CMD-0 release.

-                - Default value: No default value, this parameter **is required** to be provided at runtime.
+                - Default value: No default value, this parameter **is required** to be provided at runtime if ``umd_release`` is not used.

 :repository_url: Repository path with the verification content.